Special Report: Jobs Outlook

 Your talent, as a veteran in the civilian workforce, is in high demand.
 According to a recent report by the U.S. Department of Labor Bureau of Labor Statistics, veteran unemployment is low.
 This creates what we call a candidate job market.
 In this market, you have more control to call the shots.
 What you have to offer is in demand, and there isn’t enough of it to go around.

 Employers want to hire you.
 They know that veterans bring skills like discipline, leadership, situational awareness, loyalty, and dedication to the workplace.
-Additionally, employers benefit from federal tax credits, like the Wounded Warriors Tax Credit and the Returning Heroes Tax Credit, if they hire veterans.
+Additionally, employers can receive federal tax credits for hiring veterans.
 It’s a win-win for everyone involved.

 But as employers seek to hire veterans, they are finding that the pool of unemployed veterans is shrinking.
 This means they will have to work harder to get the top-rate veteran talent, like yourself, to fill the positions they need.
 This also means that, if you are already employed, you may be courted by recruiters from other companies.
 Whether you decide to leave or stay, this is a perfect scenario in which you can reevaluate your current position and salary.
 What does the competition offer?
 Use that knowledge to your benefit and weigh your options.
 Most of the time, your current employer will meet the competition’s offer if they really want you to stay.